joseph4tw/the_pragmatic_programmer/ch5-exercise-19/readme.md

 > initialized by passing in a table of transitions and an initial state.
 >
 > Try implementing the string extractor that way.

+After implementing this, I realize that Redux's reducers are essentially an implementation of a finite state machine.